-Using previous definitions, the following result is a combinatorial description of the simple models of the product $C \times G/H$.
-It was proved for $G=T$ in \cite[Theorem 2]{Timashev:TorusAction} and \cite[Theorems 3.1 and 3.4]{AltmannHausen}.
-It is a consequence of a general classification result for normal $G$-varieties of complexity one (cf \cite[Theorem 3.1]{Timashev:Gmanifolds1997}).
+We now give a combinatorial description of the simple models of the product $C \times G/H$, which follows from a general classification result for normal $G$-varieties of complexity one, see~\cite[Theorem 3.1]{Timashev:Gmanifolds1997}.

-\begin{theorem} Let $G$ be a connected simply connected reductive algebraic group and $H$ be a horospherical subgroup associated with a pair $(M,I)$.
-Let $Z=C \times G/H$, where $C$ is a smooth projective curve. \begin{enumerate}[(i)] \item Let $(\D,\F)$ be a colored polyhedral divisor on an open dense subset $C_0 \subset C$.
-Then one can associate a simple $G$-model $X(\D) := X(\D,\F)$ of $Z$ containing a $B$-chart which is determined by $(\D,\F)$.
-The construction of $X(\D)$ is specified in Equation~\eqref{e:XD}. \item Let $X$ be a simple $G$-model of $Z$.
+\begin{theorem} Let $G$ be a connected simply connected reductive algebraic group and $H$ be a horospherical subgroup associated with a lattice/subset pair $(M,I)$.
+Define $Z:=C \times G/H$, where $C$ is a smooth projective curve. \begin{enumerate}[(i)] \item Let $(\D,\F)$ be a colored polyhedral divisor on an open dense subset $C_0 \subset C$.
+Then there exists a simple $G$-model $X(\D) := X(\D,\F)$ of $Z$ containing a $B$-chart which is determined by $(\D,\F)$.
+The construction of $X(\D)$ will be specified in Equation~\eqref{e:XD}. \item Let $X$ be a simple $G$-model of $Z$.
 Then there exists an open dense subset $C_0 \subset C$, a colored polyhedral divisor $(\D,\F)$ on $C_0$, and a $G$-isomorphism $X \to X(\D)$. \end{enumerate} \end{theorem}

-We now give the main ideas of the construction of the $G$-variety $X(\D)$ in the first part of Theorem~\ref{t:classification-horo}.
+Let us sketch the construction of the $G$-variety $X(\D)$ from item $(i)$.

-\begin{proof}[Construction] If $(\D,\F)$ is a colored $\sigma$-polyhedral divisor on $C_0 \subset C$, following \cite[\S 28]{TimashevBook} we may associate to it a $G$-model $X(\D)=X(\D,\F)$ of $Z=C \times G/H$ as follows.
 Denote by $P_\F$ the parabolic subgroup of $G$ containing the Borel subgroup $B$ and corresponding to the set of roots

-Let $L$ be the Levi subgroup of $P_\F$ containing the maximal torus $\tor$ and $B_L$ be the Borel subgroup of $L$ containing $\tor$ such that $I_\F$ is the set of simple roots of $L$ with respect to $(B_L,\tor)$.
-We also let $H_L$ (resp. $U_L$) denote the intersection $H \cap L$ (resp. $U \cap L$).
+Let $L$ be the Levi subgroup of $P_\F$ containing the maximal torus $\tor$ and $B_L$ be the Borel subgroup of $L$ containing $\tor$, such that $I_\F$ is the set of simple roots of $L$.
+We also write $H_L:= H \cap L$ and $U_L:=U \cap L$.
 The subgroup $H_L$ contains $U_L$, hence the homogeneous space $L/H_L$ is horospherical.
-It is quasi-affine (cf. \cite[Corollary 15.6]{TimashevBook}).
+It is quasi-affine, see~\cite[Corollary 15.6]{TimashevBook}.
 Note that $L/H_L$ is constructed so that the set of $B$-divisors in $L/H_L$ exactly identifies with $\F$.
 Moreover the lattice of $B_L$-weights in $\CC(L/H_L)$ is the lattice $M$.